Makalu Base Camp

-If all goes to plan, we should arrive by plane in Tumlingtar around noon, where we start our trek after lunch.
-The ascent starts from the Arun Kosi and the Sabha Khola rivers.
+If all goes according to plan, we should arrive by plane in Tumlingtar around noon, where we will start our trek after lunch.
+The ascent begins with the rivers Arun Koshi and Sabha Khola.
 It is a long ridge walk with numerous teahouses along the road.
-We can see views of the huge Chhamlang massif in the distance.
-The trail crosses a plateau then climbs gradually after which we will arrive in Khandbari.
-We camp above the village on large grassy fields (4 hrs).
+We can see the huge Chhamlang massif in the distance.
+The trail crosses a plateau then climbs gradually, after which we will arrive in Khandbari.
+We camp above the village on large grassy fields (4 hours).

 Khandbari to Chichira (1840m)

-The countryside will become more rural and we will climb through bamboo forests along the ridge to Arun Than (1280m), after which we continue through bamboo groves and big rocks to Sheka (1350m).
-Ascend to Bhotebas (1740m) and trek further for 2 hours and reach the tiny ridge to the village of Chichira (1840m) where there are two excellent campsites and a few houses inhabited by Gurungs (6 hrs).
+The countryside will become more rural, and we will climb through bamboo forests along the ridge to Arun Than (1,280 m), after which we continue through bamboo groves and big rocks to Sheka (1,350 m).
+We will then ascend to Bhotebas (1,740 m) and trek further for 2 hours to reach the tiny ridge leading to the village of Chichira (1,840 m).
+There are two excellent campsites and a few houses inhabited by Gurungs (6 hrs.).

 Chichira to Num (1500m)

-Having the views of Makalu at dawn we start to trek slowly.
+We begin our trek slowly, taking in the views of Makalu at dawn.
 It’s an enjoyable walk for the day.
-We will continue following the ridge past small Sherpa settlements of Baisake and Kuwapani (1870m).
-The route climbs about 100 meters before descending into oak forests and then follows alongside a stream for a short distance.
-We will then go upwards again to the village of Mure (2000m), a village inhabited by both Sherpas and Rais.
-After Mure the trail will descent on a rocky eroded trail to some stone steps and finally to Num, which is on a ridge above Arun Kosi river (6 hrs).
+We will continue following the ridge past the small Sherpa settlements of Baisake and Kuwapani (1,870 m).
+The route climbs about 100 meters before descending into oak forests, then follows alongside a stream for a short distance.
+We will then go upwards again to the village of Mure (2,000 m), a village inhabited by both Sherpas and Rai.
+After Mure, the trail will descend on a rocky, eroded trail to some stone steps and finally to Num, which is on a ridge above the Arun Koshi River (6 hrs).

 Num to Seduwa (1540m)

-After leaving our campsite at Num we will descend steeply from the western end of the Num ridge through the cornfields of Lumbang, we will continue our way down through jungle to a suspension bridge over the Arun Kosi (620m).
-From here we will do the steep climb up to Seduwa (1540m) which has an excellent large camping ground below the national park office.
-Here we must register with both the local police and the national park office (5:30 hrs).
+After leaving our campsite at Num, we will descend steeply from the western end of the Num ridge through the cornfields of Lumbang and continue our way down through the jungle to a suspension bridge over the Arun Koshi (620 m).
+From here, we will do the steep climb up to Seduwa (1,540 m), which has an excellent large camping ground below the national park office.
+Here we must register with both the local police and the national park office (5:30 hrs.).

 Seduwa to Tashigaon (2070m)

-Today there are many streams to cross that may (or may not) have bridges and makes a gradual climb high above the Kasuwa Khola to a mani wall (1890m).
-From here on it is a gentle walk through terraced ricefields and forested areas to Hindrungma village, and then onto Ropsesa.
+Today there are many streams to cross that may (or may not) have bridges and make a gradual climb high above the Kasuwa Khola to a Mani wall (1,890 m).
+From here on, it is a gentle walk through terraced rice fields and forested areas to Hindrungma village and then onto Ropsesa.
 The route crosses meadows and several streams and then reaches the Tashigaon school, after which there is yet another stream to cross and a short ridge climb to reach the foot of the Sherpa village of Tashigaon.
 This is the last settlement in the valley.
 Many of the houses in this village are on stilts topped with round stone or wood barriers to keep out the mice (5 hrs).

 Tashigaon to Khongma (3560m)

-This will be a though day with an elevation over 1400 meters on a steep trail.
-We will ascend through forests to a stream and then onto a ridge where there is a small shepards hut called Chipla (2520m).
-After this the trail becomes even steeper and passes a kharka (commonly owned grazing land) and finally follows a series of rough stone stairs ascending to the top of the ridge.
-From here it’s a short way down to Khongma.
-There are no buildings here and many of the tent sites are on the sloping hillside (6 hrs).
+This will be a tough day with an elevation gain of over 1400 meters on a steep trail.
+We will ascend through forests to a stream and then onto a ridge where there is a small shepherd's hut called Chipla (2,520 m).
+After this, the trail becomes even steeper and passes a kharka (commonly owned grazing land) and finally follows a series of rough stone stairs ascending to the top of the ridge.
+From here, it’s a short way down to Khongma.
+There are no buildings here, and many of the tent sites are on the sloping hillside (6 hours away).